single-spa/single-spa.js.org/docs/ecosystem-vue.md

 1) Modify your webpack config so that your project works as a single-spa application or parcel.
 2) Install [single-spa-vue](https://github.com/CanopyTax/single-spa-vue).
 3) Modify your `main.js` or `main.ts` file so that your project works as a single-spa application or parcel.
+4) Add a `set-public-path.js` that will use `systemjs-webpack-interop` in order to set the public path of your application.

 ### Without Vue CLI
 ```sh